 Evolving Software Landscape

-The e-discovery software market has evolved greatly over the past decade.
+The e-discovery software market has evolved greatly since its inception over 15 years ago.
 In the early days of e-discovery, software products were largely task-specific.
 This model reflected the fact that many e-discovery processes were outsourced to a variety of third parties, including law firms and service providers, who focused on specific phases of e-discovery projects and needed software that served a singular purpose.